 Domestic Violence is a crime involving a pattern of abusive behavior used to establish power and control over a dating partner, spouse or other intimate partner through fear and intimidation, often including the threat of physical violence.

-Domestic violence is not just physical abuse; behavior may be:
+Domestic abuse is not just physical.
+Abusive behavior may be:

 - Isolation from family & friends

 - Using children

 - Any behavior that asserts power and/or control